Professional Skills Development

 designing sustainable, equitable and appropriate solutions

-In addition, some programs explore the concept of leadership, business models and management methodologies and how they relate to the implementation and scaling of solutions.
+In addition, some programs explore the concept of leadership, business modelling, enterprise development and management methodologies and how they relate to the implementation and scaling of solutions.

 The Professional Skills Development Program, supports participants and organisations to;